-The Chapter has made many other significant contributions to the Chattanooga area during its forty-five year history.
+The Chapter has made many other significant contributions to the Chattanooga area during its fifty year history.
 Some of those accomplishments include:

 - Participating as safety inspectors at the local science fair